 The concentration in Theatre for Youth is designed to prepare you for work as drama specialists; for teaching in the field of Theatre for Youth; for professional careers in theatre for young audience; and for community-based theatre work.

-You must meet all admission requirements of the Graduate College.
+You must meet all admission requirements of Graduate Education.
 In addition, the School of Theatre and Film requires a minimum of 30 semester hours of course work in theatre and a minimum GPA of 3.20 for all course work in theatre.
-Acceptable scores on the GRE are required to pursue the Theatre for Youth concentration.

 For the concentration in Theatre for Youth, the following also is required:

 Mail materials to: Graduate Secretary | School of Film, Dance and Theatre | Arizona State University | PO Box 872002 | Tempe, AZ 85287-2002

 Application materials may also be submitted via email to email@example.com.
 If you email a recommendation letter, please scan the signed document and send it as a PDF.

 Interviews are required.